Thinking about working at a Summer Camp?

 Our summer camp staff should:

 - Show enthusiasm.
-Spolier alert: you will be singing camp songs.
-Camp is fun and we expect that to be shown first-hand with our camp staff.
+Spoiler alert: you will be singing camp songs.
+Camp is fun and we expect that to be shown first hand with our camp staff.

 - Walk/travel several miles each day.
 Looking for a reason to get in more steps?
 This is the place!
 We expect staff to be able to handle the activity that camp requires.
 While you won’t be extreme hiking every day, you will be walking several miles a day around camp doing day-to-day things.